Report Shows Who's Getting Infected With COVID-19

 What to Know

-- A new study shows that the occupation which appears to be getting infected at the highest rate is construction work.
+- A new analysis shows that the occupation which appears to be getting infected at the highest rate is construction work.

-- It's more than healthcare, supermarket work, and first responders, the study says.
+- It's more than healthcare, supermarket work, and first responders, the analysis says.

-- The report is based on questionnaires filled out by 730,000 people who got tested at public sites in Los Angeles from August to October 2020.
+- The analysis is based on questionnaires filled out by 730,000 people who got tested at public sites in Los Angeles from August to October 2020.

-A first-of-its kind analysis of people tested for COVID-19 in Los Angeles shows that the occupation which appears to be getting infected at the highest rate is construction work, more than healthcare, supermarket work, and first responders, who come in contact with a lot more people every day.
+A first-of-its kind analysis of people tested for COVID-19 in Los Angeles shows that the occupation that appears to be getting infected at the highest rate is construction work -- more than healthcare, supermarket work, and first responders, who come in contact with a lot more people every day.

 That's the conclusion of a report obtained by the NBC4 I-Team.
 The report is based on questionnaires filled out by 730,000 people who got tested at public sites in Los Angeles from August to October 2020, and was done by Curative, the company that helps run the sites.